sarahstrong314/MCR3U/1 - Quadratics/3 - Finding The Vertices of Quadratic Relations.md

-Finding the Vertex of Quadratic Relations
+Finding the Vertices of Quadratic Relations
 -------

 ### Maxima vs. Minima

 All quadratic relations have either a maximum or minimum value.
 It has a minimum value if its *a* value in standard form or factored form is positive, and if has a maximum value if *a* is negative.

 Since a parabola has vertical symmetry, the axis of symmetry goes through the vertex.

 ### Vertex Form

 A quadratic relation is in vertex form if it is in the form y = a(x-h)^2 + k.
 The vertex is (h, k).